Why Learn a Language for Travel: One Travel Story

 A Little Italiano Goes a Long Way

-This scene repeated itself until I could really hear it play out with the tourist in front of us when it was his turn.
+This scene repeated itself until I could really hear it play out well with the one remaining tourist ahead of us.
 With a good view to the show, I watched this tourist walk up to the booth, ask the ticket booth man for train schedule details for his destination, entirely in English.
 The ticket booth man spoke back to him.
-I don’t know what he said, because he spoke Italian.
-Duh.
+I don’t know what he said, because he spoke Italian, of course.

-The tourist repeated his questions trying different tactics.
+The tourist repeated his questions trying different phrases, yet still in English.
 The Italian station attendant appeared to look irritated as he repeated himself.
 Eventually frustrated, the tourist gave up, like all of those before him, and went off to find his group to, probably, find a Plan B.

 An Ounce of Foreign Language Effort Rewarded